 If I could change one thing: Price (but this is understandable given the location)

-I visited this restaurant as a birthday treat for my partner Owl in early 2013.
+I visited this restaurant as a birthday treat for my dining companion in early 2013.
 We had the dinnertime tasting menu (‘Signature’ menu) for one of the first times ever; we usually stuck to set lunches at that time as we didn’t have that much spare money.
 This was an indulgent and delicious menu and one of the best examples of a 2-Michelin-star restaurant I have visited, so much so that it still stands out for me, over two years later.